• Skip to primary navigation

 2. Fill the donut pan

 If you've never piped batter into a pan before, it's not hard and you don't need specialty equipment.
-Grab a plastic zip-top type bag, but it doesn't have to be seal-able.
+You can pipe it with anything like a ziptop bag, or just spoon it in.

 Next, use a large spoon to scoop the batter into the bag.
 Then pick up the bag and squeeze the batter toward a bottom corner.
 Do NOT seal the top of the bag.
 Once you start squeezing, the air will pop the seal open and batter might explode out of it (also, been there!).